Bootable QEMU image menagerie with rootless debootstrap

 Logging in

 As noted above, you can log in with root/root or user/user.
-The launch commands above will show you the QEMU terminal.
+The launch commands above run QEMU with -nographic causing your terminal to be connected to the guest serial console.
+Ctrl-c alone won't kill the virtual machine, so it's helpful to know:

-Once the guest is booted, you can connect via ssh to the Unix domain socket that forwards to guest port 22. e.g.:
+Once the guest is booted, you can connect via ssh to the Unix domain socket that forwards to guest port 22.
+Assuming you're on a recent system with systemd-ssh-proxy (and the ssh config file it adds) present, this can be done with e.g.:

 ssh -o "ProxyCommand=socat - UNIX-CONNECT:/tmp/qemu_amd64.sock" root@vm